mathildathompson/text_adv_app/project_to_do_list.md

 ###Must Have

 * Image upload via API
-* Update FAQ page
 * Fix the active highlighting on menu bar
-* remove editor options from published adventures AND prevent access to these
 * Truncate the adventure description on the index page
 * Force users to confirm their email address!
 * Validate Status can ONLY be either Draft or Published